nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Unassignall feature

-It implements the following operations :
+The assign feature is facilitated by `UnassignallCommand` and `UnassignallCommandParser`.

-* `AddressBook#unassignAllInstructors()` — Unassigns instructor with the same index from all modules containing module codes specified by user.
+It uses an operation `AddressBook#unassignAllInstructors()` which is exposed in the `Model` interface as `Model#unassignAllInstructors()`.

-These operations are exposed in the `Model` interface as `Model#unassignAllInstructors()`, `UniqueModuleList` class as `UniqueModuleList#unassignAllInstructors`, and `Module` class as `Module#unassignAllInstructors`.
+Then, the `unassignAllInstructors()` operation is called in both `UniqueModuleList` and `Module`. `Module#unassignAllInstructors()` will remove all instructors from all modules' set of instructors.

-The following sequence diagram shows how the unassign operation works:
+The following sequence diagram shows how the unassignall operation works:

 ![UnassignallSequenceDiagram](images/UnassignallSequenceDiagram.png)